Seeing Vermont: Look at these 14 photos of Granby and Victory, towns of less than 100 people that didn't get electricity until the '60s

 This week's locations: Granby and Victory

 Where they’re located: Granby and Victory are neighboring towns, situated in the southeastern part of Essex County and just east of Lyndon and Interstate 91.
-They’re just under 100 miles and about a two hour, 15 minute drive away from the St. Albans area.
+They’re just under 100 miles and about two hours away from the Burlington area.

 About the towns: Chartered in 1761, Granby was 97% forested in 2016.
 The 2010 census counted just 88 people in the community.
 For a town that is 39.1 square miles, that equates to 2.3 people per square mile.
 There were 23 families and 43 households tallied in the last census.